jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     Gspeed 2018-C on the Xiangyang circuit.
 </div>

-Fortunately, I witnessed this exciting moment with other retired Gspeed members at the award ceremony.
+Fortunately, I witnessed this exciting moment with other retired members at the award ceremony.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">